 After numerous successful shows, Amy and Daniel Palladino have finally built a series that perfectly fits their talent.
 A comedy whose main character is a comedian.
 Midge Maisel is an unusual protagonist for comedy: a perfect mix of female wittiness, fierce talent, and irresistible desecration.
 It’s like assisting in the blackout of that typical beauty that comes along with a rich social position that Midge embodies.
 Perfection meets mess and learns how to live with it.
-Everything under the eagle eye of David Mullen, the photography director, who follows the fifties’ vibe using the sparkling technicolor.
+Everything is under the eagle eye of David Mullen, the photography director, who follows the fifties vibe using sparkling technicolor.

 The Marvelous Mrs. Maisel is refreshing and progressive.
 It portrays a multi-dimensional, contradictory, and self-steering female character.
 And on top of that, it really makes people laugh.